Demonstrating Code-compliant Energy Storage Systems and Their Capabilities for Grid Harmonization

 Project Benefits

-The project will help overcome barriers to implementing residential storage by providing recommendations derived from field demonstrations.
-The project will also help to enhance Title 24 building code to better suit California's plans for decarbonizing the grid through more and better use of renewable generation.
+The project will assist in informing how to overcome barriers to implementing residential storage by providing recommendations derived from field demonstrations.
+The project will also help inform enhancements on Title 24 building code to better suit California's plans for decarbonizing the grid through more and better use of renewable generation.
 Potential new homes built in alignment with a better developed Title 24 building code favoring controllable energy storage could provide greater cost savings to homeowners and greater grid stability.
-This project will assess the operation of commercially available residential battery storage systems and develop new use cases by exploring tariff structures, independent control strategies (such as helping to optimize residential energy use, particularly during the evening ramp), and cost considerations that provide maximum benefits to both the customer and the grid.
+This project will assess the operation of commercially available residential battery storage systems and intends to develop new use cases by exploring tariff structures, independent control strategies (such as helping to optimize residential energy use, particularly during the evening ramp), and cost considerations that provide maximum benefits to both the customer and the grid.

 Lower Costs